 ARConnect utilized FEMA's National Risk Index, which measures and compares natural hazard risks across the nation to identify high-risk geographic areas.
-Using the Risk Index, ARConnect examined establish a registration process for broadband infrastructure entities who may be interested in installing facilities in conjunction with roadway projects, (3) notify broadband infrastructure companies identified under (2), on an annual basis, of the State Transportation Improvement Program and provide other notifications as necessary, (4) coordinate these initiatives with other statewide telecommunication and broadband plans, state and local transportation plans, and land use plans. https://www.ecfr.gov/current/title-23/chapter-l/subchapter-G/part-645/subpart-C/section-645.307 exposure × annualized frequency × historic loss ratio ÷ full community exposure exposure × annualized frequency × historic loss ratio ÷ full community exposure the risk profile of 18 natural hazards (examples include inland flooding, winter weather, and heat) across all of Arkansas' 75 counties and concluded that relative to other US states, county-level weather risks in Arkansas are relatively modest and distributed throughout the state (see Figure 3 below).
+Using the Risk Index, ARConnect examined the risk profile of 18 natural hazards (examples include inland flooding, winter weather, and heat) across all of Arkansas' 75 counties and concluded that relative to other US states, county-level weather risks in Arkansas are relatively modest and distributed throughout the state (see Figure 3 below- in document).